Last updated 30 September 2024

-Unlawful non-citizens are subject to detention and removal from Australia under ss 189 and 198 of the Migration Act 1994 (Cth) (Migration Act).
-All persons without Australian citizenship who have entered Australia or arrived in Australia, intending to enter either for a temporary or permanent stay, are non-citizens.
+Unlawful non-citizens are subject to detention and removal from Australia under ss 189 and 198 of the Migration Act.
+All persons in Australia who do not have Australian citizenship are non-citizens.
 Where a non-citizen does not hold a valid visa, that non-citizen is unlawful and therefore subject to detention and removal.

 Bridging visa option for unlawful non-citizens of Australia